Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say - NewsBreak

 It also provides incentives for energy producers to decarbonize and would place a fee on methane emissions.

-Senate Democrats estimate those provisions would help the country reduce U.S. carbon emissions by 40% by 2030, nearly putting the country on track to meet President Joe Biden’s goal of a 50% reduction in that time frame.
+Senate Democrats estimate those provisions would help the country reduce U.S. carbon emissions by 40 percent by 2030, nearly putting the country on track to meet President Joe Biden’s goal of a 50 percent reduction in that time.

 “It’s the breadth of it that’s really so important for climate policy,” Julie McNamara, a deputy climate and energy policy director with the climate advocacy group Union of Concerned Scientists, said in an interview.